 On closer look – I’m the luckiest mom ever!
 God has blessed me beyond measure – even on the days that didn’t feel so blissful.
 I treasure every moment of being a mom – including the time that Megan and Brooke got sick – at the same time – while on five-hour road trip – just the three of us.

-Last year, my Girls made Mother’s Day incredibly special.
+On the first Mother’s Day after Brooke’s accident, my Girls made the day incredibly special.
 If a day isn’t big enough to capture the enormity of that which is motherhood, then you’d think it would be impossible to reduce it to a few words.
 But that is exactly what they did.
 “I Love You” on a simple bracelet.
 Not just any “I Love You.”
 They “lifted” it from a note that Brooke had written me several years ago.
 (The note was buried in one of those boxes that I mentioned earlier.)
 Even though it is Brooke’s handwriting, my wrist carries a sweet reminder of the love that flows to and from all of my girls.

 To my own Mother – Happy Mother’s Day!
 If I ever got your hands muddy, I hope it was worth it.

 To my girls with babies of their own – Happy Mother’s Day!
 The days of mud pies will pass all too quickly.
 Don’t worry about getting a little dirt under your nails.